openbmc/phosphor-post-code-manager/README.md

 Each entry in the array describes a special handler for a specific post code.

-- `primary` - [required] The primary post code to match.
+- `primary` - [required] The primary post code to match as a hex string.
-- `secondary` - [optional] The secondary post code to match.
-If not present, the match will be for all post codes which match just the primary
+- `secondary` - [optional] The secondary post code (hex string) to match.
+If not present, the matches all post codes which match just the primary
 - `targets` - [optional] List of systemd targets to start when the matching post code is received.
 - `event` - [optional] The descriptor of the event to create with